Xilinx-CNS/onload/README.md

 ## Compatible network adapters, drivers and operating systems

-Onload can accelerate applications on operating systems with AF_XDP support.
+OpenOnload can accelerate applications on operating systems with AF_XDP support.
 AF_XDP support needs Linux kernel version 5.3 or later.
 To support zero-copy, Onload needs AF_XDP network adapter drivers to implement the necessary AF_XDP primitives.
 Typically the latest drivers from the network adapter vendors will